-Princess Diana, daughter of Zeus, trains to become a warrior on the island of Themyscira.
-But when a man washes up on her shores, claiming to be a soldier from the Great War, she takes it upon herself to end the fight--in what she is convinced is the war to end all wars.
+Princess Diana, daughter of Zeus, trains to be a warrior on the island of Themyscira.
+But when a man washes up on her shores, claiming to be a soldier from the Great War, she takes it upon herself to end the fighting in what she is convinced is the war to end all wars.

-It’s time: and after a reputed 76 years since the Amazonian princess graced comic books worldwide, Wonder Woman rockets to the big screen in one of the first female-led, female-directed superhero(ine) films in over a decade.
+It’s time; after a reputed 76 years since the Amazonian princess graced comic books worldwide, Wonder Woman rockets to the big screen in one of the first female-led, female-directed superhero(ine) films in over a decade.

-While she isn’t the first ever, the film still feels that revolutionary, and in a political climate where women feel like a minority more than ever, it has power.
-Director Patty Jenkins headlines the film with clear artistic vision (and perfect comic timing), allowing Wonder Woman to make waves for a new generation.
-As a superhero-movie-fangirl surrounded by my superhero-movie-girlfriends, it was only after the movie that I realized we had been waiting our whole lives for something like this.
+The film feels revolutionary, and in a political climate where women feel like a minority more than ever, this story has power.
+Director Patty Jenkins has a clear artistic vision (and perfect comic timing), allowing Wonder Woman to make waves for a new generation.
+As a superhero-movie fangirl surrounded by superhero-movie girlfriends, it was only after seeing this movie that I realized we had been waiting our whole lives for something like it.

-Because in some ways, it does make history.
+Because in some ways, “Wonder Woman” makes history.
 At the beginning of the film, Allied spy Steve Trevor is rescued by Diana, Little Mermaid style, and his pursuers follow, invading the beach.
 In response, all the warriors of the island race to the beach to defend it.
-Like Gadot describes in an interview, watching the scene play back, it’s like something that has never been done before.
 Women warriors race across the screen, on horses and roaring, battling, spearing, arrowing, fighting.

 These action scenes took my breath away.
-And I got goosebumps when Diana raced across no man’s land, determined to free a small village mired in war.
-As a young woman who took self-defense and still thinks she could pull off a Mulan if she had to, this shattered a glass ceiling I didn’t even know I had in the back of my head.
-Image always matters, whether or not you hold the conscious notion oh, girls can’t fight.
-When it comes to representation, something is always mattering to someone somewhere.
-A picture is worth a thousand words to see these women fight in all their demigod glory, without being blatantly sexualized.
+I got goosebumps when Diana raced across no-man’s land, determined to free a small village mired in war.
+As a young woman who takes self-defense and believes she could pull off a Mulan-type deception if she had to, I felt my own glass ceiling shatter.
+These women fight in all their demigod glory, without being blatantly sexualized.
 They fight to kill.

-True to Diana’s origins, tinged with Greek lore, their garb is leather, silver, gold.
+True to Diana’s origins tinged with Greek lore, the women’s costumes are leather, silver, and gold.
 And while there has been controversy over Wonder Woman’s suit, it appears familiar and lightweight during battle sequences.
-The entire film’s color palette is sumptuous, accurately period in every setting, where we travel as far as the Ottoman Empire in the heat of war.
+The entire film’s color palette is sumptuous, accurately depicting each time period and setting.

-But when Diana arrives at the war, it is her beliefs that are under attack.
-This war, and war among men, is not as simple as it seems.
+But at the warfront, it is Diana’s beliefs that are under attack.
+This war among men is not as simple as it seems.
 Her original decision is to find and kill the Greek god of war, Ares, whom she deems responsible for the carnage.
-That is her island’s lore: that as soon as the source of all evil is slain, mankind will be free, and return to their good natural state.
-It takes time for her to realize this is not true, and a few epic battles in the process.
-That learning arc is essential, even for a heroine who can still punch her way out of anything, and makes Diana a credible hero, wise.
-It elevates Woman’s themes to be about more than her origins and cool fights, but the values that made her, making it not only a great superhero film, but a great film as well.
+Her island’s lore claims that when the source of all evil is slain, humans will be free and return to their natural state of goodness.
+It takes time – and a few epic battles – for her to realize this is not true.
+That learning arc is essential, even for a heroine who can punch her way out of anything, and it makes Diana a credible, wise hero.

-It might sound excessive, but my personal response to the film was overwhelmingly good.
-I was constantly getting chills or laughing at a joke--which for a superhero movie, wasn’t ever awkward or crude.
+My personal response to the film was overwhelmingly good.
+I was constantly getting chills or laughing at a joke (which weren’t ever awkward or crude).
 The film is funny and fun.

-I can see, however, why “feminists would have a problem.”
-Although the movie was directed by a woman, there are still lines about Diana’s paralyzing beauty (she is a god) and it being “distracting.”
-New to many things about the outside world, Diana is also constantly being treated like she doesn’t know what she’s talking about.
-The only thing I couldn’t get over was the fact that everybody, even men, kept touching Diana--authoritatively, commandingly, in a way that wasn’t seen on her time on the island, and suggests she wouldn’t be comfortable with anywhere else.
-Especially with men, who didn’t exist on her island.
-And while we know Steve is a “nice guy,” it was unnerving to me the more I saw him press her backwards, or grab her arm to stop her.
-After all, Diana is conscious of the need to spring into battle any minute, in one scene hilariously trying on different dresses that allow for little movement.
-It didn’t make sense to me that she would constantly allow people to physically stop her and restrain her.
+I can see, however, why feminists may take issue with a few of the details.
+Although the movie was directed by a woman, there are still lines about Diana’s paralyzing beauty (she is a god) and how it is “distracting.”
+New to the outside world, Diana is also constantly being treated like she doesn’t know what she’s talking about.
+The only thing I couldn’t get over was the fact that everybody, even men, kept touching Diana – authoritatively, commandingly – in a way that didn’t happen on her island.
+And while we know Steve is a “nice guy,” it was unnerving how often he pressed her backwards or grabbed her arm to stop her.
+After all, Diana is conscious of the need to spring into battle any minute – in one scene hilariously trying on different dresses that allow for little movement.
+It didn’t make sense to me that she would permit people to physically manipulate and restrain her.

-Among friends, we left the theater in a happy, hugging daze.
-The film is so good in so many ways, and sends the right message to audiences.
+My friends and I left the theater in a happy, hugging daze.
+The film sends the right message to audiences.
 To young girls, it’s solid gold.

 Power, wisdom, courage.
 A wonder.